Table of contents

 Web designers need to know their stuff.

-This means learning every language they can and put in the time and effort.
+This means learning every language they can and putting in the time and effort.

 If you are an entrepreneur or business owner, I highly caution against building a website template from scratch.